samueltenka/MSAIL-TutorialSeries-Winter2016/topics_list.md

 I'm not an expert on any topic; I'd slice them up this way:

 	0           4     7     8       11           familiar enough to explain
-	   1     3     5 N/A               12        familiar, need to review
+	   1     3     5     6             12        familiar, need to review
 	      2                    9 10       13 14  not familiar at all

+Also, how are unsupervised models validated?
 *(end of Question)*

 We'll meet once a week for 15 weeks.
 Tentative topics: